This website uses cookies to give you a better experience. For more information on why we use cookies, please read our cookie policy

 The programme team is hoping to start consulting with young people and the wider community in June 2024 and estimated project completion is in 2025.

-£500,000 has been allocated to completing this road, which has long been a priority for East Sussex County Council and Hastings Council, and we are very pleased that government funding for this has now been identified.
+This has long been a priority for East Sussex County Council and Hastings Borough Council, and we are very pleased that government funding for this was approved.

 The finished Queensway Gateway road will improve connectivity, reduce congestion and help towards unlocking significant space for employment.